Whether you’re just starting out in business, or you’ve been your own boss for years, the end of the financial year (EOFY) can be a busy time.

 Tax record keeping requirements

 As a business owner, you need to keep records of all of your financial transactions under Australian tax law.
-This includes documentation explaining how your income and expenditure figures were determined, as well as documents explaining how any elections, estimates or calculations within your tax return have been calculated.
+This includes documentation explaining how your income and expenditure figures were calculated, as well as documents supporting these calculations and any other elections or choices you have made within your tax return/s.

 For example: if you use your home internet for business purposes and plan to claim a portion of the cost on your tax return, you’ll need to have supporting documentation (such as a usage log) to support the percentage of the cost you are claiming through tax

 It pays to be organised

 While it can be tempting to put off completing your tax return, the sooner you know what your tax liability is, the better you can budget to pay and lodge at a time that best suits your business.
 Check with your accountant for the tax due dates that apply to you.

 Looking for ways to maximise your tax return?

 Our tax planning tips to maximise your return explores the tax planning strategies you could consider to help you get the most from your tax return.
 You’ll need to act before 30 June to put these strategies in place for your 2017-18 return, so speak to your accountant sooner than later to see if they might be right for you.